grschneier/TimeSeries/README.md

 |14	  |simple_average	|1.12|
 |15	  |naive	        |1.32|

 Once done with this part, I also went over a comparison of SARIMA and prophet.
 It is done in the folder.

-More explanations to come.
+We did an analysis over a time series using SARIMA and FBProphet.
+In all these cases, using the Normalized Root Mean Squared Error as a metric, Prophet outscores SARIMA.
+We might try to dig a little deeper and add some other thoughts and ideas.
+We are taking about the conclusions.
+Before we do so, I want to prevent us to fall into Recency Bias (thinking that our last case is the one that matters), Confirmation bias (this is what I thought therefore this is it) or, in other words, extend the conclusions of this only case to all other situations and time series we can find in the future.

+# **Conclusions**:

+1. SARIMA is way slower.
+It takes more time to train SARIMA and then run the winner.
+FBrophet has no parameters to tune
+2. Prophet scores lower (and better) nrmse most of the times.
+Sarimax is only better in weekly and hourly.
+It feels like sarimax does not gain from adding more data points to the dataset.
+After certain amount of rows, it does not get better rather it worsens
+3. SARIMA seems to pick up better the small nuances of the time series like we can see on the weekly analysis.
+Despite this, Prophet scored better.